BriFBoy/LevelUP/README.md

 LevelUP is a Discord bot that adds levels to you Discord server.
 ## Adding to Guild
-If you just want to add the bot to you Guild, you can simply paste this URL in your browser.
+If you just want to add the bot to you Guild, you can simply paste this URL into your browser.

 https://discord.com/oauth2/authorize?client_id=1365249526704771132
 ## Self Hosting the Bot